ppetr/lockfree-userspace-rcu/README.md

 // snapshots of `MyType`.
 simple_rcu::Rcu<MyType>::Local local(rcu);

-// Afterwards each reader thread can repeatedly fetch a const pointer to a
+// Afterwards the reader thread can repeatedly fetch a const pointer to a
 // snapshot of the instance.
 This is faster than the simple usage above, since it
 // avoids the internal bookkeeping cost of a `thread_local` variable, at the cost
 // of explicitly maintaining a `Local` variable.
 It effectively involves only a